 These guidelines state that records should be created, controlled and processed in accordance with the purpose for which the data was originally obtained, i.e. for the purpose of providing dental treatment or care.
 Records should be retained “in line with NHS recommended Retention Schedule”.
 This states that general Dental Services records should be retained for a minimum period of 10 years from the date of discharge of the patient from the practice or when the patient was last seen.
 There is no 30 year recommendation.
 At the 10 year point, there should be an appraisal to determine whether the records should be retained for a further period or deleted.

-Practices should have an internal policy regarding the appraisal, retention or destruction of patient records.
+Practices should have an internal policy regarding the appraisal, retention or destruction of dental patient records.
 No records should be automatically destroyed.
-However, a practice should consider the purpose for retaining the records, examples of this could be an ongoing legal case or that they are the subject of research.
-It is not appropriate to adopt a blanket “err on the side of caution” approach and retain all dental records ad infinitum.
+However, a practice should consider the purpose for retaining the records; examples of this could be an ongoing legal case or that they are the subject of research.
+It isn’t appropriate to adopt a blanket “err on the side of caution” approach and retain all dental records indefinitely.

 What does the GDPR say about the length of time records should be retained?